 • obliterating.
 It has the most severe course.
 It is extremely rare in children;

 • idiopathic.
-It is combined with other pathological conditions, such as lymphoma, idiopathic pulmonary fibrosis and others.
+Combined with other pathological conditions, such as lymphoma, idiopathic pulmonary fibrosis and others.

-Children who are prone to allergic reactions are more prone to bronchiolitis than others.
+Children prone to allergic reactions are more susceptible to bronchiolitis than others.

-According to the nature of the course of the disease, it is customary to distinguish:
+Based on the nature of the disease, it is customary to distinguish:

-1. Acute bronchiolitis - develops within 2-3 days after infection, with a pronounced clinical picture.
-The acute period of the disease lasts 5-7 days.
+1. Acute bronchiolitis - develops within 2–3 days after infection, and a pronounced clinical picture is observed.
+The acute period of the disease lasts 5–7 days.

-2. Chronic - as a result of prolonged exposure to negative factors, bronchiole tissues undergo destructive changes.
-In most cases, it develops in older children.
+2. Chronic - as a result of prolonged exposure to negative factors, the tissues of the bronchioles undergo destructive changes.
+In most cases it develops in older children.

-Causes and pathogens of the disease at an early age - table
+Causes and causative agents of the disease at an early age - table

 Post-infectious